X-Men: The Last Stand: Cast

 A mutant, who is X-Men's field leader, Cyclops emits powerful energy blasts from his eyes, and must wear specially made glasses to prevent the destruction of anything he looks at.
 Although he is in a committed relationship with Jean Grey, her Phoenix persona kills him early in the film.
-The decision to kill the character off early, was due to a scheduling conflict that Marsden had with Superman Returns.
-Marsden saw no problem in having a smaller role, as the films opted to feature Wolverine as the standpoint character, and feeling that "it's difficult when you have however many new characters that you're trying to introduce to an audience in 90 to 120 minutes, to give everyone their due."
+The decision to kill the character off early was due to a scheduling conflict that Marsden had with Superman Returns.
+Marsden saw no problem in having a smaller role, as the films opted to feature Wolverine as the standpoint character, and felt that "it's difficult when you have however many new characters that you're trying to introduce to an audience in 90 to 120 minutes, to give everyone their due."